sklblockchain-ui/25030303_ZaeimZHD/README.md

 Through basic enumeration, zone transfer attempts, and brute-force subdomain discovery, DNSRecon demonstrates how attackers may attempt to extract valuable infrastructure information from DNS servers.
 Even when zone transfer attempts fail, it confirms that proper security configurations are in place.

+This command performs DNS enumeration to gather domain-related information such as name servers and record types.
+It is used to assess how much infrastructure information is publicly exposed.

 Overall, DNSRecon provides valuable insight into domain configurations and potential exposure points, making it an important tool in reconnaissance activities.